Tourist woman visiting Budapest

 When travelling without a checked bag, you cannot bring a full bottle of shampoo and are limited by the amount of liquids you can pack.

-“All liquids need to be under 100 millilitres, including the container, regardless of its amount.
-Keep in mind that even toothpaste and mascara are considered a liquid,” agent Alyssa Uusitalo advises, “I make sure to pack all my liquids in the 1-litre bags provided at the airport, but we do provide them at the CAA stores as well when you book travel plans with us.”
+“All liquids need to be under 100 millilitres, including the container, regardless of their amount.
+Keep in mind that even toothpaste and mascara are considered liquids,” Agent Alyssa Uusitalo advises.
+“I make sure to pack all my liquids in the 1-litre bags provided at the airport, but we do provide them at the CAA stores as well when you book travel plans with us.”

-Travel restrictions do not limit shampoo bars and soap bars of any kind.
+Travel restrictions do not apply to shampoo bars or soap bars of any kind.
 Plus, they hold more uses than a 100-millilitre container of liquid shampoo.
-Packaging bars of shampoo, conditioner and soap will save luggage space for other necessary liquids.
+Packaging shampoo, conditioner, and soap bars will save luggage space for other necessary liquids.

-“Charging cords are an essential item when travelling to ensure a means of communication and access to travel documents on varies devices,” Rachel Brooks, CAA Travel Consultant, reminds travellers.
+“Charging cords are an essential item when travelling to ensure a means of communication and access to travel documents on various devices,” Rachel Brooks, CAA Travel Consultant, reminds travellers.

-While you don’t want to forget chargers for your electronics, you should also have a universal travel adaptor so you can use said electronics wherever you visit.
+While you don’t want to forget your electronics' chargers, consider packing a universal travel adaptor so you can use them wherever you go.
 Universal adaptors are convenient as you only need one device that works in multiple regions.
 If you’re jet-setting to Europe, the UK, Asia, or anywhere else, you want to be able to use your various chargers.
-Many adaptors also have multiple ports to charge more than one device.
+Many adaptors also have multiple ports to charge multiple devices.

 Laundry strips